BorisTheBrave/axaxaxas/docs/builders.rst

  - `skip_optional` is called in place of `extend` when an ``optional`` symbol is skipped over.
  - `begin_multiple` and `end_multiple` are caused when a ``star`` or ``plus`` symbol is first encountered and left.
    Between them, any number of `extend` calls may be made, all corresponding to the same symbol.
- - `merge_vertical` and `merge_horizontal` are called when there is an ambiguity in the grammar, and multiple possible parses reach the same point (and are hereafter shared).

 You may find it easier to study the definitions of ``CountingBuilder`` and ``SingleParseTree`` builder, which are